UpstreamAB/UpstreamPowerPack/ITGlue/API/Webroot/README.md

-Placeholder for API realated Webroot conten for IT Glue.
+Placeholder for Webroot to IT Glue API realated automation.